francesdaros/thesis-guide/README.md

 You can open it directly in any web browser.

 - `template/` :
 A folder containing the LaTeX thesis template I have used for my own Ph.D.
-Tehsis.
+Thesis.
 This can be used as a starting point for structuring your own thesis (LaTeX, depending on what you include).
 Back in time, it was inspired by the [template](https://github.com/baronefr/unipd-thesis-modern?tab=readme-ov-file) by F. Barone.

 ## 🧭 How to Use This Repository